Code-Institute-Submissions/https-github.com-Yonaseyob-grand-eritrea/README.md

 Unfixed Bugs
-there are no unfixed bugs/could not find any bugs excepet warnings
+there are no unfixed bugs/could not find any bugs excepet warnings which I could not find enough time to fix.

 Deployment